thoughtspot/quickstarts/snowflake+thoughtspot-everywhere/README.md

-# Introduction
+author: Quinton Wall
+summary: Build React.js app with Snowflake and ThoughtSpot
+id: 0001
+categories: sdk, snowflake, javascript, thoughtspot
+environments: js
+status: draft
+feedback link: github.com/thoughtspot/quickstarts
+analytics account: 0

+# Build ReactJS app with ThoughtSpot and Snowflake

 With massive amounts of data being generated every day, it is no surprise that the need to store and make sense of all this data is critical to business success.
 To store data, Snowflake has emerged as one of the leading Cloud Data Platforms for its ease of setup, maintenance and speed.
 Alongside Snowflake, ThoughtSpot follows a similar mentality of ease of use with powerful AI-based search and analytics tools.
 This tutorial will teach you how to use ThoughtSpot to connect to Snowflake and, using the ThoughtSpot Everywhere developer tools, add insights into a React-based web app.

 Whilst we are using React for this tutorial, similar techniques can be used to add ThoughtSpot to any app, regardless of platform, thanks to the open API approach ThoughtSpot delivers.
 You can use scalable RESTful APIs or SDKs in major programming languages.
 The choice is yours.

-# Getting Started
+## Getting Started
+Duration: 0:10:00

 To get started, we are going to need a few cloud environments, one for Snowflake and another for ThoughtSpot.
 Thankfully, both platforms offer free trials you can sign up for online.
 This tutorial will use sample datasets in each environment.
 If you already have an existing Snowflake or ThoughtSpot instance, it is recommended to create a new free trial instance.

-## Sign up for a Snowflake Free Trial
+### Sign up for a Snowflake Free Trial

 Jump over to the [Snowflake Free Trial signup page](https://signup.snowflake.com/?utm_source=tsquickstart), enter the details required, and tap continue.
 Follow the steps required and check your email for an Activation link.
 Once you are logged in, tap on the Worksheets icon and click the + tag to create a new worksheet.
 Go ahead and name it Snowflake+ThoughtSpot Tutorial.